rovaughn/platform-docs/platform/manual/auth/authentication/providers/mobile-otp.rst

    }

-If the request is successful, Hasura Auth will create and login the user.
+If the request is successful, Hasura auth will create and login the user.

 Typical response of the ``/v1/signup`` request is :